Culture of Hong Kong: Classical music

 An amateur orchestra organised by the Hong Kong Medical Association, also called the Hong Kong Doctors Orchestra is an orchestra formed in 1989 by a group of doctors who loved classical music.
 This orchestra has performed in many charity events every year.
-Its aim is to care for patients and the society not just by medicines but also by beautiful music!
+Its aim is to care for patients and the society, not just by medicines, but also by music.

 For Hong Kong youths who are interested in becoming professional musicians, they can attend the Hong Kong Academy for Performing Arts where they can obtain a master's degree, bachelor honours degree in Music majoring in a musical instrument.
-There are also part-time courses offered by the Academy accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.
+There are also part-time courses offered by the academy accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.
 Many graduates have become professional players and music teachers.